leroy-j/Udacimobile/README.md

 <h2>Udacicards FlashCards Project</h2>

-Udacicards is a react-natiive app was created to fulfill partial requirements for Udacity Professional react developer It was developed to work on both IOS and Android plat forms but primaily IOS
+Udacicards is a react-natiive app created to fulfill partial requirements for Udacity Professional react developer certification
+It was developed to work primaily on IOS but will also work on Android.

 <b>Installation instructions</b>